M66B/NetGuard/README.md

 * Enable the firewall using the switch in the action bar
 * Allow/deny Wi-Fi/mobile internet access using the icons along the right side of the application list

-You can use the settings menu to change from black list to white list mode.
+You can use the settings menu to change from blacklist mode (allow all in *Settings* but block unwanted applications in list) to whitelist mode (block all in *Settings* but allow favorite applications in list).

-* Orange = denied internet access
+* Red/orange/yellow/amber = internet access denied
-* Green = allowed internet access
+* Teal/blue/purple/grey = internet access allowd

 <img src="https://raw.githubusercontent.com/M66B/NetGuard/master/screenshots/01-main.png" width="320" height="569" />
 <img src="https://raw.githubusercontent.com/M66B/NetGuard/master/screenshots/02-main-details.png" width="320" height="569" />